PromptRobust: Towards Evaluating the Robustness of Large Language Models on Adversarial Prompts

-Our results offer several key insights.
+We report and discuss the Average PDR (APDR) across different attacks, \llms, and prompts.
+Our main results are based on \textit{all} the prompts, whose conclusions are in consistent with Appendix~\ref{appendix-excluded-results} where we show result by excluding unacceptable adversarial prompts.
+Note that although our semantic preserving study demonstrated that at least 85\% of adversarial prompts are acceptable, there are still some adversarial prompts diverged from their intended semantic meaning.
+Furthermore, note that the discrepancies in APDR variance values are due to varying PDR values across different attacks, prompts, models and datasets.

+\textbf{Analysis on attacks.} \tablename~\ref{tb-dataset-attack} summarizes the APDR of \totalattack attacks on \totaldataset datasets, calculated by $\textit{APDR}_{A}(A, \mathcal{D}) = \frac{1}{|\mathcal{P}|} \frac{1}{|\mathcal{F}|} \sum_{P \in \mathcal{P}} \sum_{f_\theta \in \mathcal{F}} \mathit{PDR}(A, P, f_\theta, \mathcal{D})$, where $\mathcal{P}$ is the set of $4$ types of prompts and $\mathcal{F}$ is the set of all models.
+The results offer several key insights.
 Firstly, attack effectiveness is highly variable, with word-level attacks proving the most potent, leading to an average performance decline of $33\%$ across \textit{all} datasets.
-Character-level attacks rank the second, inducing a $20\%$ performance dip across most datasets.
+Character-level attacks rank second, inducing a $20\%$ performance drop in most datasets.
 Notably, semantic-level attacks exhibit potency nearly commensurate with character-level attacks, emphasizing the profound impact of nuanced linguistic variations on \llms' performance.
-Conversely, sentence-level attacks pose less of a threat, suggesting adversarial interventions at this level have a diminished effect.
-Moreover, we observe notable variation across datasets, even within those concerning the same task, a facet worthy of further investigation.
-For instance, StressTest attacks on MMLU yield a mere 3\% performance drop, while inflicting a 20\% drop on MRPC.
-Interestingly, the same attack paradoxically bolsters model robustness in the case of QQP, a phenomenon we delve into in Sec.~\ref{stresstest analysis}.
-Lastly, we observe considerable variances in the outcomes of all attacks due to differing APDRs of models, creating significant discrepancies.
+On the contrary, sentence-level attacks pose less of a threat, suggesting adversarial interventions at this level have a diminished effect.
+Moreover, the effect of prompt attack varies across different datasets.
+For instance, StressTest attacks on \squad yield a mere 2\% performance drop, while inflicting a 25\% drop on MRPC.
+Furthermore, we observe that the StressTest attack paradoxically bolsters the model's performance in some datasets, we delve into this phenomenon in \cref{stresstest analysis}.

 Note that while character-level attacks are detectable by grammar detection tools, word- and semantic-level attacks underscore the importance of robust semantic understanding and accurate task presentation/translation for \llms.
 A comprehensive understanding of these nuances will inform a deeper comprehension of adversarial attacks on \llms.